qsimeng/qsimeng.github.io/_news/announcement_4.md

 related_posts: false
 ---

- I will be presenting my [SIGGRAPH Paper Demo](https://youtu.be/GicDHpDFlq0) at [International Conference on Computational Photography (ICCP) 2023](https://iccp2023.iccp-conference.org/) in Madison, Wisconsin, USA.
+ I will be presenting my [SIGGRAPH Paper Demo](https://youtu.be/GicDHpDFlq0) at [International Conference on Computational Photography 2023](https://iccp2023.iccp-conference.org/) in Madison, Wisconsin, USA.